 - Comfortable at and enjoys social interactions with members, donors and collectors.

-Qualified candidates should email their cover letter, résumé or CV (Word documents preferred), salary requirement, and names of 3 references with contact information by July 15, 2019 to retained search firm: Marilyn Hoffman and Connie Rosemont, Museum Search & Reference, SearchandRef@museum-search.com.
+Qualified candidates should email their cover letter, résumé or CV (Word documents preferred), and names of 3 references with contact information to retained search firm: Attn: Connie Rosemont, Museum Search & Reference, SearchandRef@museum-search.com.
 New applicants only.
 Apply in confidence.
 References will not be contacted without prior permission of the applicant.
 For additional information, visit: www.museum-search.com/open-searches/.
 Applicants are encouraged to submit their applications as soon as possible, but no later than July 6, 2021.
 Applications are reviewed on a rolling basis.